Philippines reports record 7,999 new Covid-19 infections

-MANILA (REUTERS) - The Philippines on Saturday (March 20) recorded 7,999 new coronavirus infections, the second straight day that the country posted a record high in daily cases.
+MANILA • The Philippines yesterday recorded 7,999 new coronavirus infections, the second straight day that the country posted a record high in daily cases.

-In a bulletin, the health ministry said total confirmed cases have risen to 656,056 while confirmed deaths have reached 12,930, after 30 more were recorded on Saturday.
+In a bulletin, the Health Ministry said total confirmed cases have risen to 656,056 while confirmed deaths reached 12,930, after 30 more were recorded yesterday.

 The South-east Asian nation is battling a renewed surge in infections, including those of the new and more transmissible variants, delaying the further reopening of its pandemic-stricken economy.